Sunday, June 4, 2023

 CPC (cost-per-click) – you pay for each click

 A CPC campaign is when you set a maximum cost per click and a daily budget.
-When someone clicks on your ad, they pay the cost of their click, which is what makes this kind of PPC campaign so great!
-You can also set different limits for different types of traffic.
-For example, if you have a business that sells products online and wants to attract more traffic from local customers who live nearby but don’t have websites yet, then you’d want to limit the maximum amount spent on ads targeting those people relative to other demographics like national audiences or international ones.
+When someone clicks on your ad, you pay the cost of their individual click, which is what makes this kind of PPC campaign so great!
+You can also set different limits for different types of traffic, users, and demographic details.

 CPM (cost-per-impression) – you pay for each 1,000 user views